Adventure junky in the news

 “I wanted to see if commercial tourism could work in harmony with nature and culture - to ensure the people and places we love to visit will be here for the long run.”
 Watch to find out

 ...
 The trail that has been blazed by this adventure for me is motherhood.
 You can still have adventures and be a parent - and should because it builds curiosity and resilience in not only yourself but your child.
 I have no doubt Morgan is going to change the world with Lauren and Justin by her side.
 Keep chasing life Jonesys, and I’ll keep following...
 Read more

 JUST breakaway | Sustainable Travel Adventure Junky?
 Join the Tribe...

 Instead of the first goal being self-fulfillment, you can start with the intent of enriching the well-being of the people and places you visit.
 Learn their stories, speak to their communities.
 Remarkably, by traveling in this alternate way, you will likely end up having a powerfully richer experience.
 And sharing it with those around you.
 This type of travel allows you to give something first, then receive joy and rejuvenation 10-fold in return...
 Read more

 NPR: Here & NOW | Volcano Surfing?
 Spelunking?
 New Travel App Offers Adventure And Sustainability

 The United Nations declared 2017 the International Year of Sustainable Tourism — just in time for the Adventure Junky travel app.
 Part environmental guide, part social planner, the app offers sustainability-minded adventurers the tools to find off-the-beaten-path travel experiences, or to revel in those experienced by others.

 The app, with about 10,000 users, is the brainchild of Australian adventurers Nigel Malone and Fuchsia Claire Sims joins Here & Now's Robin Young from Australia to talk about the app's possibilities...
-Listen to Podcast
+Listen Now

 BOSTON GLOBE | An APP FOR ADventure junkies